 Cool Club

 A fun social group for adults with Down syndrome.
 Our members are eager to make new friends and socialize.
 We may be found enjoying air hockey, skee ball and pinball, or we might be found singing karaoke and dancing.
-We always bring food to share – healthy snacks or dishes with a theme.
 We definitely have fun, but we also get involved.
 We are self advocates who contribute to TVDSA at the Buddy Walk, World Down Syndrome Day and through various community projects.
 Please come join us at our meetings – we would love to meet you and have you be part of our group!

 Outreach Program